Dear Santa

 Dear Parents

 Percy Postelf, Mrs Claus and I all agree that Mark’s dad will appreciate a present that’s been carefully chosen.
-We started talking about the the madness of Christmas shopping.
+We started talking about the madness of Christmas shopping.

 Remember the lyric ‘The fox went out on a windy night’.